-- Enrollment in a course leading to an Associate of Arts or Associate of Science Degree, or - Enrollment in a course leading to a Career Certificate upon completion, or - Enrollment in a transfer leading to a baccalaureate degree program.
+- Enrollment in an eligible course of study leading to an Associate of Art, Associate of Science Degree, or - 2.
+Enrollment in a course of study leading to a certificate, or

+Enrollment in a transfer program leading to a baccalaureate-granting degree program.